Karl Kautsky: Zurich and London exile (1880s)

 The decade of the 1880s was pivotal for Kautsky, both personally and intellectually.
 During the Anti-Socialist Laws in Germany, he moved frequently between Zurich (1880–1882, 1884), Vienna (1882–1883, 1888–1889), Stuttgart (1883), and London (1885–1888, 1889–1890), before settling in Stuttgart in late 1890.
 In this period, he developed a radical outlook, denouncing the bureaucratic-military state, viewing parliament as a tool for agitation, and promoting a "mystique" of the party as a new ecclesia militans (church militant).

 In Zurich, Kautsky lived independently for the first time, supported by Höchberg.
 He became part of the German socialist émigré circle and earned the nickname "Baron Juchzer" for his somewhat fastidious dress and ebullient optimism.
 Höchberg acted as his first serious editor and introduced him to the work of Herbert Spencer and practical economics.
 Most importantly, Kautsky formed a close friendship and intellectual partnership with Eduard Bernstein.
 Together, they undertook an intense study of Engels's Anti-Dühring, which cemented their conversion to Marxism.
 Bernstein, with his party experience, also tutored Kautsky in the practicalities of the German movement.

 In February 1881, writing in Der Sozialdemokrat, the official newspaper of the Social Democratic Party of Germany (SPD) published in exile, he affirmed the necessity of a violent revolution in which violence would act as the "midwife of every old society pregnant with a new one".
 He argued that while a party could not create a revolution, it must organize itself for the revolution and "take advantage of it".
 He saw the SPD's role as guiding the masses and giving the revolution direction.
 In a December 1881 article, he argued that the first step of the revolution would be to "demolish the bourgeois state" and create a new one.
 The victorious proletariat, he wrote, would need a government to "curb the ruled with all the means at its command.
 All this may sound very undemocratic, but necessity will compel us to act in this way".

 Kautsky first visited Marx and Engels in London from March to June 1881.
 While Marx was unimpressed, viewing Kautsky as a "mediocrity", Engels recognized his eagerness and potential.
-He spent a further five years in London between 1885 and 1890, remaining in close touch with Engels, with whom he got on better than with Marx.
 Kautsky was briefly considered as editor for Der Sozialdemokrat, but August Bebel and Engels ultimately found Bernstein more suitable for the political demands of the role, deeming Kautsky better suited for theoretical work.